-18 It is possible to implement e.g. a PRACH preamble detection process in the eRE and handling of SRS in the 19 eRE thus lowering the bit rate needs in uplink direction, these options/possibilities are however not shown in 20 Figure 32.
-Also, in downlink the reference signals and synchronization signals could be generated internally 21 on the eRE with just an initial configuration by the eREC, this is not shown in the figure either.
+18 It is possible to implement e.g. a PRACH preamble detection process in the eRE and handling of SRS in the 19 eRE thus lowering the bit rate needs in the uplink direction, these options/possibilities are however not 20 shown in Figure 32.
+Also, in the downlink direction the reference signals and synchronization signals could 21 be generated internally on the eRE with just an initial configuration by the eREC, this is not shown in the 22 figure either.

-22 One of the major objectives of a new functional split between eREC and eRE compared to the classical 23 CPRI functional split is to lower the bit rates on the fronthaul interface.
-When looking at the different 24 processing stages performed in the PHY-layer (see Figure 32) in downlink direction, three processes will 25 mostly increase the bit rate.
-These three processes are modulation, the port-expansion being done in combination with the beam-forming process and the IFFT+cyclic-prefix-process (i.e. going from the 26 27 frequency domain to the time domain).
-By moving the split upwards in the figure the fronthaul bit rate will be 28 lowered and vice versa.
-But conversely the bit rate for the user plane real-time control data will increase 29 when moving the split point towards the MAC layer and vice versa.
+23 One of the major objectives of a new functional split between eREC and eRE compared to the classical 24 CPRI functional split is to lower the bit rates on the fronthaul interface.
+When looking at the different 25 processing stages performed in the PHY-layer (see Figure 32) in downlink direction, three processes will 26 mostly increase the bit rate.
+These three processes are modulation, the port-expansion being done in 27 combination with the beamforming process and the IFFT+cyclic-prefix-process (i.e. going from the frequency 28 domain to the time domain).
+By moving the split upwards in the figure the fronthaul bit rate will be lowered and vice versa.
+But conversely the bit rate for the user plane real-time control data will increase when moving 29 30 the split point towards the MAC layer and vice versa.

-&lt;sup>4 Currently an E-UTRA PHY layer layout
+4 Currently an E-UTRA PHY layer layout

-Figure 32: PHY layer and eCPRI Splits
+Figure 32: PHY layer and eCPRI splits